wvrossem/wedding-website/content/en/_index.md

           features:
             - "Travel to South Korea: via Incheon International Airport (ICN), the main airport serving Seoul.
 Be here a day or two in advance."
             - "We will be staying in a hotel near the Bucheon Hanok Village.
 Feel free to meet us there and book accommodation such as The Koryo Hotel or Hotel Polaris in Bucheon-si."
-            - "You can also easily get to Bucheon Hanok Village by subway from central Seoul—approximately an hour away (Seoul Metro Line 7, Stop 삼산체육관 (757, Samsan Gymnasium))."
+            - "You can also easily get to Bucheon Hanok Village by subway from central Seoul—approximately an hour away (Seoul Metro Line 7, Stop 삼산체육관 (757, Samsan Gymnasium), Exit 5)."
           image: map-bucheon.png
-        - title: Useful Apps
+        - title: Useful apps
           text: "Here are some useful apps for navigating Korea, search them on your device's app store."
           feature_icon: chevron-right
           features:
-            - "📍 **Navigation**: 'Naver Map', The best map app for Korea, with accurate directions and public transit info."
+            - "📍 **Navigation**: *Naver Map*, The best map app for Korea, with accurate directions and public transit info."
-            - "🗣️ **Translation**: 'Papago' / 'Google Translate', Great for general translations and image-based text recognition.
-Papago pecializes in Korean translations and often provides better accuracy."
+            - "🗣️ **Translation**: *Papago* or *Google Translate*, Great for general translations and image-based text recognition.
+Papago specializes in Korean translations and often provides better accuracy."
-            - "🚖 **Taxi**: 'Kakao T', The most popular taxi app in Korea.
+            - "🚖 **Taxi**: *Kakao T*, The most popular taxi app in Korea.
 Taxis are affordable, and you can easily request a ride with your destination already set, making for a hassle-free experience."
           image: fikri-rasyid-HGLCvGWujGE-unsplash.jpg
       # design:
         # Section background color (CSS class)